TW-Japan/SP-2025-accommodation-flights/README.md

 ## 📌 Guide Sections

-1. 🏝️ Phuket Accommodation
+1. 🗾 Osaka Accommodation
-2. 🏙️ Bangkok Accommodation
+2. 🗼 Tokyo Accommodation
+3. 🏯 Kyoto Accommodation
-3. ✈️ Flights
+4. ✈️ Flights

 ## 🔧 How to Use